Totally Wired – A Black-Coffee Drinker’s Guide to Milk-Coffee Drinks

 Glenn Prezzano, the publisher of mvm, knows my preference for black coffee and, perhaps with a sense of mischief, came up with the idea of assigning me the task of finding the best milk-coffee drinks in the valley.
 By milk drinks, I refer to any coffee beverage that comes served with milk, including cappuccinos, the famous espresso drink of Italian origin, and lattes, which everyone thinks are Italian but are not.
 (I’ve been told that if you order a latte in Italy, your confused server will shrug and bring you a glass of milk.)

 Here it is.
 A jittery, jaw-clenching coffee tour of the Merrimack Valley.
 It is a story written in cafes as ever-increasing doses of caffeine pumped through my quickening heart.
 Drink, write, drive, repeat.
+[Please note: At the time of online publication, the cafes noted in this article were offering special services in response to the COVID-19 pandemic.
+Please call or visit their websites for updates.]

 Let the tour begin.